 Energy Recovery decided to develop the refrigeration application after being approached by Oak Ridge National Laboratory, which had done research into using a pressure exchanger to improve the efficiency of a CO2 refrigeration system.

 Chen describes the PX G1300 as “almost like a revolving door” facilitating a direct pressure-to-pressure exchange of energy, with a high pressure stream elevating the pressure of a low-pressure stream.
 “And you can adjust how fast the door turns to accommodate different cooling capacities,” he said.

 At the same time, high-pressure gas is also allowed to become low-pressure coolant channeled to the liquid receiver.

 The PX G1300 would be an alternative to existing technologies that enhance the efficiency of transcritical CO2 systems in warm climates, such as an ejector or a parallel compressor.
-According to Efficient Energy, ejector technology typically manages “less than 200psi (14bar) of pressure differential boost,” the PX G1300 “is able to manage an unlimited differential boost as required by the system, and therefore continues to perform as temperatures rise.”
+According to Efficient Energy, ejector technology typically manages “less than 200psi (14bar) of pressure differential boost,” while the PX G1300 “is able to manage an unlimited differential boost as required by the system, and therefore continues to perform as temperatures rise.”

 Chen said that the PX G1300, by reducing energy use on transcritical CO2 refrigeration, “aligns with our ESG [environmental, social and governance] initiative completely.”
-Energy Recovery’s inaugural ESG report was recently shortlisted shortlisted for “Best 1st Time Sustainability Report” by Corporate Register Reporting Awards, along with eight other corporations.
+Energy Recovery’s inaugural ESG report was recently shortlisted for “Best 1st Time Sustainability Report” by Corporate Register Reporting Awards, along with eight other corporations.

 The PX G1300 works “almost like a revolving door.”K.C.
 Chen, Energy Recovery